dart-lang/site-www/src/language/concurrency.md

 Future<String> _readFileAsync(String filename) {
   final file = File(filename);

-  // .readAsString() returns a Future
+  // .readAsString() returns a Future.
   // .then() registers a callback to be executed when `readAsString` resolves. return file.readAsString().then((contents) {
     return contents.trim();